Mr-Smyth/Nodejs-simple-server/README.md

 If we called the script "start-app" then we would need to type this in the terminal to run it: `npm run start-app`.

+## Using npm packages

+Search [NPM](https://www.npmjs.com/) for the package you want - to find out more about it.

+### Install a package

+**Example** Install nodemon - which allows refreshing of browser during development without restarting server after each change.

+**In the Terminal** Type `npm install nodemon --save-dev`.

+    +   `--save-dev` tells node this is just something to use during development.
+    +   `--save` would install it as a production package.
+    +   `-g` will not install it in this project, but installs it globally on your machine.

+This will:
+    +   Update packages.json - with dependencies.
+    +   Create package-lock.json - this holds the current versions of packages.
+This means that if you share your project - the person getting the project will be able to install the same version of the packages.
+    +   Installs the package in node-modules - which is also created automatically when you install a package.
+It stores the package and all of its dependencies which also automatically get installed.
+The folder can be deleted to save space and siply install the packages again when required.

+#### How to use this nodemon package

+nodemon will run our app.js file for us, it will also monitor the file for changes and restart our server automatically so we can view the changes inside the browser.

+So to get this working:
++   Goto our packages.json file
++   Goto the script we created called "start"
++   Change value to "nodemon app.js".
++   Note: we cannot run nodemon app.js directly in the terminal, as it looks for nodemon globally - and nodemon is only installed locally in the folder structure.
+Always use the usual npm start, and npm will look locally for nodemon.

+Now your projects server will be running and will automatically restart when some saved change is detected.

+### updating packages

+In the terminal type npm install. - this will go through all your packages and update them to the latest version.

+# Sharing your project
+When you share your projects without the node_modules folder (where local Dependencies are stored) and you can run npm install in a project to then re-create that node_modules folder.
+This allows you to share only your source code, hence reducing the size of the shared project vastly.
+Doing a npm install draws the info required for the installations from package.json and uses the exact version information from package-lock.json to install the correct versions.

+## Should i Gitignore node_modules folder?

+### Pros
++ Keeps the size of the repo down
++ Avoids unwanted branch conflicts when working with others
++ You can install them anytime using npm install - and npm will use the package-lock.json file to get correct versions.

+### Cons
++ npm might not be around forever - so would be nice to have complete code base committed.
++ An npm package might be removed by its author - leaving you with a possible big problem.

+### My Conclusion
+I will not commit the node_module for these lesson projects and would reccomend saving a local of cloud based backup of the node_modules for more dependant packages when doing a production project.

+# Glossary

+## Global Features vs Core Modules vs Third-Party Modules

+You can basically differentiate between:

+**Global features:** Keywords like const or function but also some global objects like process

+**Core Node.js Modules:** Examples would be the file-system module ("fs"), the path module ("path") or the Http module ("http")

+**Third-party Modules:** Installed via npm install - you can add any kind of feature to your app via this way

++   Global features are always available, you don't need to import them into the files where you want to use them.

++   Core Node.js Modules don't need to be installed (NO npm install is required) but you need to import them when you want to use features exposed by them.

+    Example:

+    ```const fs = require('fs');```
+    You can now use the fs object exported by the "fs" module.

++   Third-party Modules need to be installed (via npm install in the project folder) AND imported.

+## Global & Local npm Packages

+The good thing about local dependencies is that you can share projects without the node_modules folder (where they are stored) and you can run npm install in a project to then re-create that node_modules folder.
+This allows you to share only your source code, hence reducing the size of the shared project vastly.

+The attached course code snippets also are shared in that way, hence you need to run npm install in the extracted packages to be able to run my code!

+I showed that nodemon app.js would not work in the terminal or command line because we don't use local dependencies there but global packages.

+You could install nodemon globally if you wanted (this is NOT required though - because we can just run it locally): npm install -g nodemon would do the trick.
+Specifically the -g flag ensures that the package gets added as a global package which you now can use anywhere on your machine, directly from inside the terminal or command prompt.